 Telstra Vs Woolworths Mobile: Prepaid phone plans

-Prepaid Max plans, however, come with an included data allowance, and unlimited standard national calls and SMS.
+Prepaid Mobile plans, however, come with a more generous included data allowance, and unlimited standard national calls and SMS.
 The expiry periods start at seven days and go up to 12 months.
-These plans also include unlimited standard international calls to 20 countries, and the ability to bank up to 200GB of data when you recharge before expiry.
+Some of these plans also include standard international calls and texts, and continuous data roll over of up to 200GB of data when you recharge before expiry.
+Keep in mind that Telstra’s more ‘monthly’ expiry periods run over 28 days, unlike the 30 days you’ll get from Woolies.

-The following tables show the published Telstra (Prepaid Max) and Woolworths Mobile prepaid plans on Canstar Blue’s database, listed in order of cost, with the lowest priced plan first.
+The following tables show published Telstra and Woolworths Mobile prepaid plans on Canstar Blue’s database, listed in order of cost, lowest to highest, then data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Which telco has the best bonuses and extras?

-With Telstra, you’ll also have access to the Telstra Air WiFi network (and Fon hotspots overseas) and you’ll be able to sign up for Telstra Plus rewards.
-You’ll receive points which can go towards items in the Rewards Store, along with discounted movie and sports tickets and a range of other perks.
+With Telstra, you’ll also be able to sign up for Telstra Plus rewards.
+You’ll receive points that can go towards items in the Rewards Store, along with discounted movie and sports tickets and a range of other perks.
+Telstra has also been known to offer free subscriptions to streaming services such as BINGE and Disney+ from time to time.

 Woolworths Mobile, on the other hand, has more of its focus on being a phone plan provider for the whole family.
-It offers free subscriptions to Family Zone cyber security, which helps parents to monitor and manage their child’s internet and phone usage.
-Bonus data and discounted plans are also on offer from time to time, and being able to save up to 100GB of data in your data bank is definitely a plus if you’re a sporadic data user and don’t tend to use up all of your data each month.
+Bonus data and discounted plans are also on offer from time to time, and being able to save up to 500GB of data in your data bank is definitely a plus if you’re a sporadic data user and don’t tend to use up all of your data each month.
+Woolies also offers a 10% discount on your grocery shopping once a month when you connect your plan to your Everyday Rewards account.

 Telstra Vs Woolworths Mobile — the final word